 Businesses use marketing to communicate their market position to customers, and influence their perception of the brandâs products or services.
 Marketing establishes the brand identity, influencing consumer perceptions of its position in the market relative to the alternatives available from competitors.

-Step 1: Choose an appropriate market segment
+Identifying an appropriate market segment

 Before determining a position in the market, itâs crucial for a product manager to decide on a segment of the market they would like to target.